Folium Systems

 Start here

-Before live systems, live data, private runtimes, or customer-specific workflows are connected, Folium defines scope, data boundaries, review points, evidence needs, and launch gates.
+Before live systems, live data, private runtimes, or customer-specific processes are connected, Folium defines scope, data boundaries, review points, record needs, and launch readiness.

 Folium operating standard